avanwouwe/citadel-browser-agent/README.md

 Citadel uses the [Chrome Extensions API](https://developer.chrome.com/docs/extensions/reference/) (V3) and fully supports Chrome, Mozilla, Opera, Edge and Brave.
 Other Chromium-based browsers may work.
 However, this has not been tested so it is unlikely to work out of the box.
 Also, the deployment of the Native Messaging is (slightly) different for different browsers.
 Unfortunately Safari does not support all of the Chrome API and so porting it would take considerable effort (aside from the horribly complex Apple tool chain).

 ### I don't want to install external software
-Ofcourse you can inspect the source code.
+Of course you can inspect the source code.
 You can then build the installer yourself using the build scripts for [Windows](/bin/win/build.ps1) and [macOS](/bin/mac/build.sh).
 And you can verify that the code corresponds to the extension that is [served via the Chrome store](https://chromewebstore.google.com/detail/citadel-browser-agent/anheildjmkfdkdpgbndmpjnmkfliefga).
-If you don't want to risk that the extension is updated one day, you can [pin the extension version](https://support.google.com/chrome/a/answer/11190170?hl=en) (though that may not be supported by all browers).
+If you don't want to risk that the extension is updated one day, you can [pin the extension version](https://support.google.com/chrome/a/answer/11190170?hl=en) (though that may not be supported by all browsers).
 Or you can even make your own copy and [distribute that to your endpoints](https://developer.chrome.com/docs/extensions/how-to/distribute).

 ### what about performance?
 Citadel is designed to be very efficient.
 It only runs (very briefly) every time when you click on a web page.
 All operations are asynchronous and are optimized so as to have a minimal impact on your browsing experience.
 With the default blacklist configuration the extension consumes only 20 Mb of memory and will download approximately 20 Mb every hour.
 That is roughly equivalent to 5 minutes of video conferencing.